 And there you have it!
 Your guide to dipping your toes into one of Mexico’s most beautiful traditions.
 This Day of the Dead, we hope you try your own festive photo transformation, patronize a local taco truck, watch The Book of Life, or just tell your family you love them.
 And have fun!

 Want the skulls, sweets, and other holiday treats?
-You’re gonna need Royale, pal:
+You’re gonna need Premium, pal: